republik/plattform/src/components/Form/docs.md

 ### Search

 Use the `onSearch` property to enable a search button.
 You may combine `onSearch` and `onReset`.
-The reset button will appear when the user clicks the search button, and disappear when the user carries on refining the search query.
+The reset button will appear when the user clicks the search button, and disappears when the user carries on refining the search query.

 ```react|span-3
 <Field